fiksu/s3io/README.md

 An IO-compatible wrapper for S3.

-Amazon's official AWS SDK provides an API for S3 that isn't compatible with Ruby's standard IO class and its derivatives.
-This gem provides a thin wrapper around AWS SDK that makes it possible to access objects stored on S3 as if they were instances of File or StringIO classes.
+Amazon's official AWS SDK (version 1) provides an API for S3 that isn't compatible with Ruby's standard IO class and its derivatives.
+This gem provides a thin wrapper around AWS SDK (version 1) that makes it possible to access objects stored on S3 as if they were instances of File or StringIO classes.

-Currently only reads are supported with writes support coming soon.
+Both streamed reads and writes are supported.

 ## Warning

-Reads currently don't guarantee consistency if S3 file changes while being streamed.
-I plan to solve this, but meanwhile please keep in mind that you may read garbage if you replace S3 file while streaming it.
+Reads guarantee consistency if S3 file changes while being streamed, but only if versioning has been enabled for that file.
+S3io always reads from the same version of the file it read the first chunk from.
+If a non-versioned file is changed during the read process, an ```S3io::ReadModifiedError``` is thrown.
+To protect against this, enable versioning for the bucket where file is located.
+Lifecycle policy can be used to automatically delete older versions based on their age.

 ## Installation